LiTO773/Neptr/README.md

 §cr // Collects all roles
 §ce // Collects every emoji
 §ct <channel id> // Collects the latest 100 messages in a channel
+                 // To run this command properly you need to do §start first
 ```

 **NOTE:** The bot isn't smart enough yet now to know if the DB has been filled already or not, so everytime you run any of the commands above it will always insert the info as new entries.